hijk0909/KiruKakou/README.md

   Enemies and friends stop moving, but the time limit continues to decrease.
   Extend your trail to attack many enemies or surround many friends.
 * Collect the required mana for each stage to clear the round.
+* The location of items is displayed as a hint at the start of a stage and when you make a large circle.
+   Items will appear when you make a narrow circle.
+   You can activate the item's effect by slashing.
+   - S: Adds score,
+   - T: Adds remaining time,
+   - P: Power Storm (pushes enemies to the left and friends to the right)
 * Surrounding multiple friends at once multiplies the mana gained, making it easier to clear rounds.
 * Remaining time at round completion is added to your score.
 * When all rounds are cleared, remaining lives are added to your score.